octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/4_RequiredMaterials/2_ContentTemplate/index.md

     "What's all that stuff between the '---'s?"

-    That section is called "Front Matter", which Jekyll uses to create Cube U web pages.
-Front Matter is *extremely* important to keeping Cube U organized and enables people to find your content.
+    That section is called "Front Matter", which Jekyll uses to create Squirrel U web pages.
+Front Matter is *extremely* important to keeping Squirrel U organized and enables people to find your content.
 Think of Front Matter as metadata describing the page and contents.
 Take a look at the "Front Matter Overview" page for more information on completing this section.

     "What does that {{ "{% include toc.html " }}%} tag at the top do?"